gabe-kai/EarthRing/docs/refactor/CLIENT_REFACTOR_STATUS.md

   - Uses `ringArcToChunkIndex()` from new coordinate system
   - Converts legacy positions to RingArc for chunk requests
   - Sends both legacy and new coordinates in streaming messages (backward compatible)
+  - Correctly handles streaming and wrapping when moving in both +X and −X directions
 - ✅ **Zone Manager**: Migrated to RingArc coordinates
   - Converts camera position to RingArc internally
   - Calculates zone bounds using RingArc coordinates
   - Maintains backward compatibility with REST API
+  - Handles RingArc → legacy bounding box conversion robustly at wrap boundaries
+  - Uses the same camera-relative wrapping as chunks so zone meshes stay visually aligned
 - ✅ **Camera Controller**: Supports new coordinate systems
   - `getRingArcPosition()` and `getRingPolarPosition()` methods added
   - `getER0Position()` method added